SThieshen/kickstarter-analysis/README.md

      to help fund her play, *Fever*.
 Louise originally planned a budget of over $10,000, but was hesitant to start the campaign without more information.
 She wanted input from an Excel power user, for help, in hopes of being successful at crowdfunding her play.
-Within this analysis, we look at various aspects of crowdfunding, including types of events, fundraising goals, campaign launch dates, and locations, just to name a few.
+Within this analysis, we look at various aspects of crowdfunding, including types of events, fundraising goals, campaign launch dates, and locations of the campaigns, just to name a few.

 ## Purpose